 We help to feed school children during the summer with delivery to their homes.
 Read more!

 Started in 2019, these food pantries are accessible 24 hours a day, 7 days a week on the grounds of the following schools: Avery County High School, Newland Elementary, Riverside Elementary, Banner Elk Elementary, and Cranberry Middle/Freedom Trail Elementary.
 In June 2020, our food pantry in Crossnore opened behind Fellowship Presbyterian Church (1336 Walt Clark Rd, Newland).
 In April 2021, the Lees-McRae College pantry opened in their student center.
-An eight pantry will open at the YMCA later in 2021.
+An eighth pantry also opened outside the YMCA (by the playground) in 2021.

 Backpacks for Kids

 We deliver 300 small bags of food that school counselors put into backpacks of students.
 The bags are distributed twice a week to 150 children in Avery County schools.
 Volunteers packed the bags at Feeding Avery two days a month.

 In April 2021, we began partnering with Avery Senior Services to deliver “backpacks” to 80+ seniors that receive their home delivered meals.
 Backpacks are left every Friday to help provide recipients food during the weekend when meals are not delivered.